topStrip1

 CausesofDepression

-Since the onset of puberty, women go through major changes in their hormones and body.
-From the beginning of menstruation to menopause, female sex hormones play a crucial role in this disparity between signs of depression in women and men.
+1. Hormonal Changes: Since the onset of puberty, women go through major changes in their hormones and body.
+From the beginning of menstruation to menopause, female sex hormones contribute to the symptoms of depression in women.

-Genetics: Genetics is considered one of the biggest contributors to the signs of depression in women.
+2. Genetics: Genetics is considered one of the biggest contributors to the signs of depression in women.
 Heritability accounts for 40-50% chances of developing depression and can be higher in cases of severe depression.
-But it’s not safe to say that someone can simply ‘inherit’ depression from their mother or father.
-But they inherit a unique combination of genes, which can genetically predispose the individual to depression.
+They inherit a unique combination of genes, which can genetically predispose the individual to depression.

-Societal Causes: The higher rate of sign of depression in women isn’t only because of their biology, but external factors play an equal part.
+3. Societal Causes: The higher rate of depression symptoms in women can be caused by external factors as well.
 Women are more likely to have anxiety and/or develop eating disorders because of societal pressure and expectations.
 Women are often exposed to mental and physical abuse which takes a toll on their mental health and can develop into depression at a later stage in their life.

-Poor Diet: Young girls are subjected to body issues ever since they reach puberty.
-Women suffer from body image issues more than men as they face more pressure from society to look a certain way(whatever that is trending).
+5. Poor Diet: Young girls are subjected to body issues ever since they reach puberty.
+Women suffer from body image issues more than men as they face more pressure from society to look a certain way.
 One of the most common things is to look thin which can trigger eating disorders in women.
 Leading to forced starvation and poor diet, which can be dangerous for their mental health

 Triggers Leading To Depressive Episodes